linguistgate/resume/resume.md

 ## Research & Teaching Assistant <span style="padding-left:3em; float:right">Stanford University, 2007&#x2013;2012</span>

 I assisted in the instruction of eight courses, some of them graduate-level, and worked on three research projects with Professors Arto Anttila, Dan Jurafsky, and Joan Bresnan.
-I served as the Mentor Teaching Assistant, developing a course on pegagogy, and was the Graduate Student Representative for 2007&#x2013;2008.
+I served as the Mentor Teaching Assistant, developing a course on pedagogy, and was the Graduate Student Representative for 2007&#x2013;2008.

 ## German Instructor <span style="padding-left:3em; float:right">Georgetown University, 2003&#x2013;2005</span>